MicrosoftDocs/windows-itpro-docs/windows/configure/cortana-at-work-powerbi.md

 ## Before you begin
 To use this walkthrough, you’ll need:

 - **Windows 10**.
-You’ll need to be running at least Windows 10 with the latest version from the Windows Insider Program.
+You’ll need to be running at least Windows 10, version 1703.

 - **Cortana**.
 You need to have Cortana turned on and be logged into your account.